 Graphic from appinventiv

-With this shift towards more integrated interactions, it makes sense that more businesses are looking to use a Digital Experience Platform (DXP) such as Elcom to manage their digital customer experience.
+With this shift towards more integrated interactions, it makes sense that more businesses are looking to use a Digital Customer Experience Platforms (DXP) such as Elcom to manage their digital customer experience.

-According to Gartner, a DXP is a collection of different technologies that work together to help organizations deliver consistent, reliable, and cohesive digital experience to their users at scale.
+According to Gartner, a DXP is a collection of different technologies that work together to help organisations deliver consistent, reliable, and cohesive digital experience to their users at scale.

 This type of platform can ensure a cohesive experience across multiple touchpoints in the customer journey, covering aspects such as content, communications and marketing, analytics and customer service.
 For example, on the one platform you can build a staff intranet, customer/member portal, supplier portal, customer training platform and customer websites.